SchulzLab/JAMI/docs/index.rst

                     regulator
-  -h              : show this usage information -noheader       : set this option if the input expression files have no headers -nozeros        : set this flag to ignore duplicated zero expression values.
+  -h              : show this usage information -noheader       : set this option if the input expression files have no headers -rankzeros      : set this flag to rank values with zero expression values.
-                   Otherwise JAMIwill group duplicates of the lowest values such as 0 or the smallest negative value in log scaled data.
+                    This is not recommended because normally JAMI will group duplicates of the lowest values such as 0 or the smallest negative value in log scaled data.
                     (default: false)
   -output FILE    : output file (default: JAMI_CMI_results.txt) -pchi N         : significance level for the chi-squared test in adaptive
                    partitioning (default: 0.05)